 Is base pay less than $3 now?
 Shared by WREAK_HAVOC925 on Reddit

-If you accepted all of those orders and completed them in the estimated time, your pay would be around $6 per hour!
+If you accepted all of those orders and completed them in the estimated time, your pay would only be around $6 per hour!

 Is there a glitch with the Uber Eats order system?
 Is Uber testing a new pay model?
 Or are economic factors driving prices down lower than ever before?